Tclack88/Cryptography-and-Cybersecurity-collection/pwncollege/linux-luminarium/README.md

 Finally, either of the above will truncate information, maybe the whole process won't be shown, you can fix this by adding (to either) some `w`'s (one gives you more, two gives you even more, maybe the full path.
 It stands for "wide").

+## named pipes
+Check out this strange file permission: `prw-r--r--`.
+That `p` (usually we see it blank `-` for a file, or `d` for a directory, but here it means this file is a named pipe.
+It can be made with the `mkfifo` command (fifo for first-in-first-out). fifo's will hang until both read and write instructions are received (similar to what happens when you just type `cat`).
+It's used for complex data flows, when sometimes, input and output commands are received separately.

 ### terminating, suspending, interrupting...
 * `kill` -- Terminate a process by it's id with the kill command (eg. `kill 342`).
 Note: not `pkill` which terminates based on name or other things.